dylan-lang/dylan-programming-book/source/design.rst

    :align: center
    :alt:

-In `See Objects in a simple airport. <design.htm#83800>`_, we see a single *terminal* , A. It has two *gates* , A1 and A2, a *taxiway* , Echo, a *runway* , 11R-29L, and an *aircraft* approaching the runway.
+In `Objects in a simple airport. <design.htm#83800>`_, we see a single *terminal* , A. It has two *gates* , A1 and A2, a *taxiway* , Echo, a *runway* , 11R-29L, and an *aircraft* approaching the runway.

-When landing, an aircraft goes from the sky to a runway to a taxiway to a gate. `See Transitions between sky and gate for outbound and inbound aircraft. <design.htm#41337>`_ is a state diagram showing these transitions for both inbound and outbound aircraft.
+When landing, an aircraft goes from the sky to a runway to a taxiway to a gate. `Transitions between sky and gate for outbound and inbound aircraft. <design.htm#41337>`_ is a state diagram showing these transitions for both inbound and outbound aircraft.